Presidio Parkway’s Final Phase And Commissary’s Sporting DaysNovember 7, 2012

 With Phase II construction of the Presidio Parkway (a.k.a. the Re-envisioning of Doyle Drive) underway, next week the Presidio Trust will release a Request for Concept Proposals, seeking concepts for reusing the former Commissary and current Sports Basement site at Crissy Field as a cultural facility.
 The Trust is working with the Basement to find a permanent replacement location in the park.

-Phase II construction of the Presidio Parkway is slated to continue through 2015 which includes construction of the Presidio Viaduct and Battery Tunnel, the Main Post Tunnels, the new Girard Road Interchange, and the final landscaping as watercolored above.
+Phase II construction of the Presidio Parkway is slated to continue through 2015 which includes construction of the Presidio Viaduct and Battery Tunnel, the Main Post Tunnels, the new Girard Road Interchange and the final landscaping, the New Presidio Parklands Project, as watercolored above.

 While I am glad to know “the Basement” will be relocating to another location in the park, I suspect that future cultural anthropologists will view the current store and the adjacent parking lot as the epitome of a cultural facility for our time.